wp-plugins/woocommerce-product-category-selection-widget/readme.txt

 == Upgrade Notice ==

 = 1.1 =
-You should upgrade to preven errors that may prevent access to your site.
+You should upgrade to prevent errors that may prevent access to your site.

 == Installation ==